Difference Between Margin and Markup

 #4 – Which is preferable?

 They try to present a different perspective on the same financial status.
-However, at any point in time markup is always greater than gross-margin and hence it overstates the profitability of the firm.
-Due to this reason markup is most often preferred as a reporting mechanism by the sales and operations department.
-For any person with a non-financial background, it will look like a transaction is obtaining a larger profit if they are presented with Markup numbers than corresponding Margin numbers.
+However, at any point in time, markup is always greater than gross margin, and hence it overstates the firm’s profitability.
+Due to this reason, markup is most often preferred as a reporting mechanism by the sales and operations department.
+Any person with a non-financial background will look like a transaction is obtaining a larger profit if they are presented with Markup numbers than corresponding Margin numbers.

 |What is it?||Numerically, it is a percentage of the selling price.||Numerically, it is a cost multiplier.|